microsoft/AVDAccelerator/README.md

 ## Getting Started

-Depending on the if the VMs are going to be AAD or On-Prem joined there are different prerequisites that are needed.
+Prerequisites vary based on whether the VMs are going to be On-Prem or AAD joined.

 ### Prerequisites

 #### On-Prem VM Domain Join

-- VMs that will utilize on-prem accounts must be synced to Azure Active Directory (AAD).
+- Accounts that will log into the VMs must be synced to Azure Active Directory (AAD).
-- Connectivity to an On-Prem Domain Controller (Could be an Domain Controller as IAAS).
+- Connectivity to an On-Prem Domain Controller (could be a Domain Controller as IAAS).
-  - Virtual Network can be created during deployment or specify an existing one.
-When an existing virtual network is utilized, it must have the connectivity to the On-Prem domain.
+  - A Virtual Network can be created during deployment or an existing one be specified if it has connectivity to the On-Prem domain.

 #### Azure Active Directory VM Domain Join

-There are no prerequisites for a full AAD deployment.
+For a full AAD deployment, there are no prerequisites at this time.

 ## Additional Guides